RSE-Sheffield/COMCUDA_lab_sheets/lab01 - Introduction to Visual Studio & C Programming.md

 We are now going to extend the previous exercise by implementing a floating point random function.

-Add a new Windows 32 console project to the solution called `Lab01_Exercise03`.
+Add a new empty project to the solution called `Lab01_Exercise03`.
 Make sure that the folder location is the root of your solution (and not one of the previous projects).
 Set the new project as the start-up project.
 Make a copy of the source and header file from the previous exercise (rename `exercise3.c` to `exercise4.c`) and move them the new projects source folder.
 Add them to the project by selecting `Add->Existing Items`.

 1. Add a new function definition and declaration (`random_float()`) returning a random `float`.
 This should be a value cast from the `random_uint()` function.
 Modify the example so that floating point values are calculated for sum, average, min and max.
 Ensure that the values are printed with 0 decimal places.